 In addition to the visa application fee, you are now required to pay an immigration healthcare surcharge.

 Please see here for an overview of visa fees.

 If your application is refused or rejected, please email a copy of the refusal letter to email@example.com.
 We will advise you on making a new visa application.

 What are low risk nationalities?

 Applicants from “low risk” countries are normally required to provide fewer evidential documents for their visa application.
 However, the Home Office reserves the right to request a full range of documents from you at any point.

-Please note that Leeds College of Art will still request all documentary evidence before we can issue a CAS to ensure you will be able to provide all the supporting evidence if asked.
+Please note that Leeds Arts University will still request all documentary evidence before we can issue a CAS to ensure you will be able to provide all the supporting evidence if asked.

 Please see here for a full list of nationalities considered to be 'low risk'.

 Will I have a Tier 4 student visa interview?